Lavanya-2409/floorplan/experiments/experiment_design.md

 - **Reproducibility**: Similar outputs across repeated runs with identical inputs.

 Geometric accuracy is intentionally excluded, as GREB encodes symbolic topology rather than metric geometry.

+### Model Scope and Limitations

+The experiments in this work were conducted using a single large language model and do not constitute a comparative evaluation across different LLM architectures.
+While the GREB compiler prompt is, in principle, model-agnostic, this study does not assess how differences in instruction-following behavior or output formatting across models might influence the stability or structure of the generated GREB representations.

+The effectiveness of the approach depends primarily on strict adherence to controlled language and syntactic constraints rather than on model-specific reasoning or visual understanding capabilities.
+As a result, reproducibility is demonstrated only within the selected prompt–model configuration, and cross-model reproducibility remains an open question for future work.

+Importantly, the primary limitation observed in the experiments stems from the absence of grounded visual–spatial understanding when processing floor plan images, rather than from the choice of language model itself.
+When explicit textual descriptions are provided, the LLM reliably functions as a semantic compiler; when images are used as input, perceptual ambiguity leads to hallucinated or inconsistent spatial interpretations that propagate into the formal representation.